wing328/petstore-ruby/docs/StoreApi.md

 Delete purchase order by ID

-For valid response try integer IDs with value &lt; 1000.
+For valid response try integer IDs with value < 1000.
 Anything above 1000 or nonintegers will generate API errors

 ### Example
 ```ruby